Digital Storytelling Project

 - Creative freedom to utilize digital tools in the design of this project

-This is a semester long project with five parts:
+This is a semester long project with six parts:

 - Cultivate materials and resources to support your patient creation (TBA)